Food By Themes

 Image credit: @erniesarra

-A scrumptious affair, Carousel’s Weekend High Tea ($58++ per person) offers an array of fresh seafood, Western fare, and some classic hawker dishes.
-After indulging in their fresh salmon and tuna sashimi, wrap the meal up with their wide selection of desserts, such as Bread and Butter Pudding with Vanilla Sauce and Shaved Ice Kachang that comes with 18 different condiments.
+A scrumptious affair, Carousel’s Weekend High Tea ($50++ per person) offers an array of fresh seafood, Western fare, and some classic hawker dishes.
+After indulging in fresh salmon and tuna sashimi, wrap up the meal with their wide selection of desserts, such as Bread and Butter Pudding with Vanilla Sauce and Shaved Ice Kachang, available in 18 different condiments.

 Carousel